Ronald Durham: President of Volusia County Democratic Black Caucus

 Durham was elected as president of Volusia County Democratic Black Caucus.
 As a new president, he stated his commitment to the people that their voices would be heard.
 He said that Volusia County Democratic Black Caucus has been very functional in highlighting the issues of the community and he would play his part in this regard, keeping this fact in mind that community's interest would be the superior of all other interests.

 Addressing the conference Durham said that voter education is necessary because without this neither the party nor the caucus will be able to address the issues like poverty, rights of women, civil rights, healthcare, and affordable housing.
 During his speech, he said that balance of power is necessary and it would only be possible if we succeed in educating the voters regarding the value of their votes.
 He further said that selection of a right candidate and reaching the millennial is more important and we need to focus on these things.

 Sports connection

-In 1988, Durham and his wife were the hosts of the National Baseball Card Collectors Convention at the Convention Center in Atlantic City, New Jersey.
+In 1988, Durham and his wife were the hosts of the National Baseball Card Collectors Convention at the Atlantic City Convention Center in Atlantic City, New Jersey.
 Some of the guests included Joe DiMaggio, Pete Rose, Booby Thompson, Ralph Branca, and other baseball greats.

 Achievements

-In 2011, Dr. Durham was the first African-American pastor in pray before the start of the Daytona 500 race at Daytona International Speedway in Daytona Beach, Florida.

 He started assistance programs that provide free food and clothing to anyone in need and created Friendship Academy.
 The academy is a childcare learning center for preschoolers that are going to gradually add kindergarten through fifth-grade classes.

-Dr. Durham is the author of "The Secret Power of Prayer" published by the Sunday School Publishing Board in Nashville, TN.
-He has served as president of Daytona Beach Black Clergy Alliance, an organization whose purpose and objectives revolve around the civic and civil rights issues.
-He is also the past co-chairman of the FAITH (Fighting Against Injustice Toward Harmony).
+Durham is the past co-chairman of the FAITH (Fighting Against Injustice Toward Harmony).